wfalkwallace/crypto/README.md

 crypto
 ======

-Cryptographic functions and experiments to get to know some simple cryptosystems.
+- Cryptographic functions and experiments to get to know some simple cryptosystems.

-Caeser Cipher: C program for some simple Caeser cipher encryption/decryption
+- Caeser Cipher: C program for some simple Caeser cipher encryption/decryption

-Vigenére: Ruby Program to play with Vigenére Ciphers (also my first ruby program).
+- Vigenére: Ruby Program to play with Vigenére Ciphers (also my first ruby program).
 Plus, I have a theory that you could optimize your key and keylength to minimize character frequency distribution cracks.
 Let's see.

-RSA:
+- RSA:

-DH:
+- DH:

-El Gamal:
+- El Gamal:

+These are released under an MIT License.
+They're more for my own experiments, but feel free to use them for whatever you want.